procter-gamble-oss/uid2docs/docs/intro.md

 # Unified ID 2.0 Overview

-This page provides overview information about the Unified ID 2.0 (UID2) framework.
+This page provides general overview information about the Unified ID 2.0 (UID2) framework.

 <!-- It includes the following: